DEPRESSION AS A DISEASE OF MODERN-DAY LIVING

 Many people around the world suffer from nutritional deficiencies.
 This can be due to starvation, but it can also be caused by consuming unhealthy foods excessively.
 Mass-produced foods, although convenient, are often high in calories and low in essential nutrients..

-Overeating and undernutrition can both lead to obesity and chronic low energy imbalance.
+Overeating and undernutrition can both lead to obesity and chronic low energy imbalance and increased feelings of sadness.
 This is especially true for people who are sedentary and tend to opt for convenience foods more often.
 The risk of disease is higher under these conditions, and depression is a common complication.
 Malnutrition can increase the risk of depression in all populations.

 People who eat a healthy diet of nutritious whole foods have a 25-35% lower risk of developing depression.[40]
 A healthy diet can also help to improve sleep quality, which is important for mental health.